-I am a senior researcher trained at the intersections of science and technology studies, social anthropology and clinical psychology.
-I hold a PhD from the University of Edinburgh, and my research explores socio-natural entanglements and clashes between scientific and indigenous worlds and practices.
-Thanks to a Marie Curie Individual Global Fellowship, I have joined the Water Governance group at IHE Delft to study interactions between people and groundwater in one of the driest places on earth: the Atacama desert of Northern Chile.
-My project, called ‘Invisible Waters’ , proposes improving the understanding the interactions between people and aquifers with the objective of proposing creative ways to improve the longer term sustainability and equity of groundwater use and extraction.
+Cristobal is a senior researcher trained at the intersections of science and technology studies, social anthropology and clinical psychology.
+He holds a PhD from the University of Edinburgh, and my research explores socio-natural entanglements and clashes between scientific and indigenous worlds and practices.
+Thanks to a Marie Curie Individual Global Fellowship, he has joined the Water Governance group at IHE Delft to study interactions between people and groundwater in one of the driest places on earth: the Atacama desert of Northern Chile.
+His project, called ‘Invisible Waters’ , proposes improving the understanding the interactions between people and aquifers with the objective of proposing creative ways to improve the longer term sustainability and equity of groundwater use and extraction.

 Although billions of people rely for their everyday existence on aquifers, the invisibility of these waters poses formidable challenges for those who rely on them: locating, measuring and controlling aquifers is complex and precarious.
 Building on trans-disciplinary studies that consider water as the contested nexus of social and political affairs, my project explores groundwater as both mediating and generating diverse ‘groundwater practices’: as an invisible resource, groundwater requires visualization; as an underground supply, it calls for innovative extractive techniques; as a finite good, groundwater needs to be regulated and controlled; and as a practical everyday resource, it sustains irrigation, sanitation, and human consumption.
 Through ethnographic fieldwork in Atacama Desert of Northern Chile, the project proposes studying everyday groundwater practices with a focus on the effects that different ways of visualization, extraction, use and regulation have on socio-economic and eco-political inequalities.